RadicalPet/privacybook/README.md

 As I understood we are not allowed to use anything else than localstorage for storing data.
-We are required to use Twwitter bootstrap.
+We are required to use Twitter bootstrap.

 As of now I am using the following libraries, plugins and snippets: